amwalul/Custom-Map-Marker/README.md

 ### An example of usage:

-- MVP Pattern
+- MVP pattern
-- HTTP Request
+- HTTP request
-- Google Maps
+- Google maps